tongfa/buildmygit/README.md

 The hysteresis is a time to wait for more file changes before starting a build.
 For example this would allow a git checkout of a new branch that changes many files at once to only cause a single build.
 It is defined as the input to the `sleep` command, which is seconds.
 It's default is 0.1 (100 ms).
 I imagine increasing it may be necessary if your project is complex.

+There many ways to define these environment variables, I would suggest one of these two options:
+1) in a local file in your git repo.
+A toplevel file `.bmg` in your git repo will be sourced by this script on each invocation if it exists.
-The environment variables can be defined in your `.bashrc` or `.profile`.
-Or you can put then in a standalone file (i.e. `myProjectSettings`) and use a command like `source myProjectSettings` to set them just for the current shell.
+2) In environment variables defined in your `.bashrc` or `.profile`.

 ## running